B-Sides/mvn-android-project/README.md

 * [Checkstyle Maven Plugin](http://maven.apache.org/plugins/maven-checkstyle-plugin/) - A development tool to help programmers write Java code that adheres to a coding standard.
 * [FindBugs Maven Plugin](http://mojo.codehaus.org/findbugs-maven-plugin/findbugs-mojo.html) - FindBugs uses static analysis to inspect Java bytecode for occurrences of bug patterns

+## Testing
+* [Roboletric](https://github.com/robolectric/robolectric) - A unit test framework that de-fangs the Android SDK so you can test-drive the development of your Android app

 ##Usage
 In Bash run: **./mvn-android-project com.mycompany my-project-name**